davidtchiu/davidtchiu.github.io/teaching/cs161/hwkF.blackjack.enums/index.md

   - The value of an Ace is _11_ if it does not cause the hand to bust.
   - The value of an Ace is _1_, otherwise.
   - Keep in mind there could be several Aces in a single hand... so even in the highly unlikely scenario where you somehow end up with a hand of 21 Ace cards, they should all count as 1, and leave you with a hand value of 21!
-  - **I'll give out a hint:** For each Ace in your hand, and just add 11 to the value.
-For instance, if had 3 Aces and a 5 in your hand, give yourself a value of 38.
+  - **I'll give out a hint:** For each Ace in your hand, and just add 11 to the value by default.
+For instance, if had 3 Aces and a 5 in your hand, give yourself a value of 38 (= 11 + 11 + 11 + 5).
 Now, you just need to figure out how to adjust the value down --- in this case, to 18 (= 11 + 1 + 1 + 5).
+  - To do this, you could keep a count of Aces, and subtract 10 for each until your hand is legal or until you run out of aces (whichever comes first).
+In our case, the hand became legal after we subtracted 10 for 2 of the 3 aces we have.

 #### Writing the Hand Class